Using Mathematica for Quantum Mechanics: A Student's Manual: vectors, matrices, tensors

 \subsubsection{eigenvectors}

-The eigenvectors of a matrix \mm{H} are computed with \begin{mathematica} ¤mathin Eigenvectors[H] ¤mathout {{0.-0.0394613I, 0.-0.00584989I, -0.117564, 0.992264}, ¤mathnl {0.+0.533642I, 0.+0.250762I, 0.799103, 0.117379}, ¤mathnl {0.-0.0053472I, 0.+0.955923I, -0.292115, -0.029187}, ¤mathnl {0.-0.844772I, 0.+0.152629I, 0.512134, 0.0279821}} \end{mathematica} In this case of a $4\times4$ matrix, this generates a list of four $4$-vectors which are ortho-normal.
+The eigenvectors of a matrix \mm{H} are computed with \begin{mathematica} ¤mathin Eigenvectors[H] ¤mathout {{0.-0.0394613I, 0.-0.00584989I, -0.117564, 0.992264}, ¤mathnl {0.+0.533642I, 0.+0.250762I, 0.799103, 0.117379}, ¤mathnl {0.-0.0053472I, 0.+0.955923I, -0.292115, -0.029187}, ¤mathnl {0.-0.844772I, 0.+0.152629I, 0.512134, 0.0279821}} \end{mathematica} In this case of a \num{4 x 4} matrix, this generates a list of four ortho-normal $4$-vectors.